buildit/org-design/Recruitment/Exercises/devops_engineer.md

 For this test, you will need to deploy our [example application](https://github.com/buildit/devops-test-webapp).

-* Your CI job should:
+* Your CI job(s) should:
-  * Run when a feature branch is pushed to Github.
-If you are working locally feel free to use some other method for triggering your build.
+  * Run the tests included with the application.
   * Deploy to a target environment when the job is successful.
 * The target environment should consist of:
   * A load-balancer accessible via HTTP on port 80.